bitstormFA/ArrayFire-Nim/README.md

 ArrayFireNim is a [Nim](http://www.nim-lang.org) wrapper for [Arrayfire](https://github.com/arrayfire/arrayfire).

-It enables *very fast* AFArray operations on different backends (CPU, OpenCL, CUDA)
+It enables *very fast* Array operations on different backends (CPU, OpenCL, CUDA)

 Compilation requires the C++ backend of nim (compile with cpp option)